balena-io-modules/resin-commit-lint/README.md

 # resin-commit-lint

-A script to lint commit messages, a valid commit starts with the title, which is made of an optional prefix, separated from the subject by a colon, the next lines may contain the body of the commit followed by the footers.
+A script to lint commit messages.
+A valid commit starts with the title, which is made of an optional prefix, separated from the subject by a colon; the next lines may contain the body of the commit followed by the footers.

 Scroll to the Rules sections to learn about the specific rules, the default configuration can be found [here](https://github.com/resin-io/resin-commit-lint/blob/master/config.json)